Lynne Rienner Publishers Logo

 ABOUT THE AUTHOR

 Timothy A. McElwee is Plowshares Associate Professor of Peace Studies and director of the Peace Studies Institute at Manchester College.
-B. Welling Hall is associate professor of politics and international studies at Earlham College.
+B. Welling Hall is professor of politics and international studies and Plowshares Professor of Peace Studies at Earlham College.
 Joseph Liechty is associate professor of peace, justice, and conflict studies at Goshen College.
-Julie Garber is managing editor of Plowshares Publications, a collaborative program of Earlham, Goshen, and Manchester colleges that publishes the online, open-access Journal of Religion, Conflict, and Peace.
-She also teaches religion and peace studies at Manchester College.
+Julie Garber is editor of Plowshares publications for Earlham, Goshen, and Manchester colleges.

 CONTENTS